 \subsection{Point-Guided Weak Supervision}

-Recent research has demonstrated the effectiveness of point-level annotations as a weak form of supervision across various computer vision tasks.
-In object detection and oriented object detection, numerous works have explored using single-point supervision to replace or augment bounding box annotations~\cite{zhang2023weakly,tan2024weakly,tan2024point,wang2023point,yu2024point2rbox,luo2024pointobb,zhang2022group,ge2023point,chen2021points,tufekci2024utilizing,cui2025weakly,ying2023mapping,li2023monte,li2024level,may2024polo,liu2023weakly,wong2024bcr,aggrawal2023bounding}.
-These methods reduce annotation cost, including in remote sensing and infrared imaging, but often depend on complex training pipelines involving point-to-box regressors, orientation estimation modules, or synthetic priors.
-In the segmentation domain, point annotations have been used to supervise instance masks~\cite{chen2025p2object,kim2023devil}, refine object boundaries~\cite{breznik2024leveraging}, or generate dense proposals~\cite{yao2024position}; however, segmentation quality often degrades on small or irregularly shaped objects without additional supervision.
-In 3D object detection, recent methods incorporate spatial point priors to bridge 2D imagery and 3D reasoning~\cite{gao2024leveraging}, but typically require multimodal data fusion and heavy model customization.
-Despite the promise of these approaches, most require end-to-end model training, suffer from generalization issues across domains, or are computationally intensive.
-In contrast, our work proposes a training-free, plug-and-play pipeline that operates directly on trajectory points and raw video frames, offering robust and scalable annotation generation without model retraining or domain-specific tuning.
+Recent studies have demonstrated the effectiveness of point-level annotations as a weak form of supervision across various vision tasks.
+In object detection, including oriented object detection, single-point supervision has been explored as an alternative to bounding box annotations~\cite{li2023monte,luo2024pointobb,zhang2022group,ge2023point,chen2021points,ying2023mapping}, reducing annotation cost but often relying on complex pipelines such as point-to-box regression or handcrafted geometric priors.
+In instance segmentation, point annotations have been used to supervise mask generation~\cite{chen2025p2object,kim2023devil}, refine boundaries~\cite{breznik2024leveraging}, or guide proposal generation~\cite{yao2024position}; however, performance often degrades for small or irregular objects without additional supervision.
+In 3D object detection, point priors have also been leveraged to bridge 2D observations and 3D reasoning~\cite{gao2024leveraging}, but require multimodal inputs and task-specific architectural design.
+Despite these advances, existing methods often rely on end-to-end training, exhibit limited cross-domain generalization, or incur high computational complexity.
+In contrast, we propose a training-free and plug-and-play pipeline that directly operates on trajectory points and raw video frames, enabling scalable and robust annotation generation without model retraining or domain-specific tuning.